caco3/kim5/README.md

 - Display old and new sizes of resized files
 - Add new resolutions to resize plugins
 - Add more options to video transformations

-## History
-- KIM6 is a fork for KDE 6 of KIM5: https://github.com/caco3/kim5
-- One KDE4 fork is here: https://store.kde.org/p/998188/
-- The original version for KDE4 is here: https://store.kde.org/p/1126887/
-- KIM itself goes as far back as KDE 3.
-There is a website that was still functioning in 2025: http://bouveyron.free.fr/kim/index.html
-- A huge majority of the code is from the original authors, thanks to them!